If you have acid reflux you might be wondering if it’s a good idea to eat mayonnaise.

 Remember everyone is unique and what bothers some people might not bother others, and that everyone has their own acid reflux trigger foods and condiments.

 For a complete list of foods and ingredients I recommend for acid reflux check my diet plan here – Wipeout Diet Plan.
+For even more advice and guidance consider an acid reflux consultation here.

 Is Mayo Acidic?